anasonu/statista-frontend-challenge/README.md

 The user can only select one item at a time.
 In the future, they'll be able to select 2 or 3 to make comparisons in a different page.
 This functionality couldn't be finished due to lack of time.

 Right now, the user can click on one item and new information will be shown in the next section.
+When an item is selected, the user will have to de-select the item before they try to select a new one (lack of time to fix this, sorry!)

 ### Reviews